swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 - [x] Data no longer needs manual download and is placed in the right directory.

-When used by another member of the team, they can easily get a copy of the experiment data from DVC with the following command.
+When used by another member of the team, they can easily get a copy of the experiment data from DVC with the following command:

 ```sh title="Execute the following command(s) in a terminal"
 # Download experiment data from DVC